cmkobel/CompareM2/README.md

 ## Usage examples

-Make a directory with the assembly-files you want to investigate with Assemblycomparator2.
+Make a directory with the prokaryotic genomic assembly-files -or metagenomic bins- you want to investigate with Assemblycomparator2.
 Go into that directory in the terminal, and run the command `asscom2`.
 Assemblycomparator2 will then create a sub-directory, named "results_ac2/" containing a plethora of analysis results.